List of JavaScript engines

-The first engines for JavaScript were mere interpreters of the source code, but all relevant modern engines use just-in-time compilation for improved performance.
-JavaScript engines are typically developed by web browser vendors, and every major browser has one.
+The first JavaScript engines were interpreters of the source code, but modern engines use just-in-time compilation to improve performance.
+JavaScript engines are typically developed by web browser vendors, and every major browser includes one.
 In a browser, the JavaScript engine runs in concert with the rendering engine via the Document Object Model and Web IDL bindings.
-However, the use of JavaScript engines is not limited to browsers; for example, the V8 engine is a core component of the Node.js runtime system.
+However, the use of JavaScript engines is not limited to browsers; For example, the V8 engine is a core component of the Node.js runtime system.
 They are also called ECMAScript engines, after the official name of the specification.
 With the advent of WebAssembly, some engines can also execute this code in the same sandbox as regular JavaScript code.

 History

 The first JavaScript engine was created by Brendan Eich in 1995 for the Netscape Navigator web browser.
 It was a rudimentary interpreter for the nascent language Eich invented.
 (This evolved into the SpiderMonkey engine, still used by the Firefox browser.)

 Google debuted its Chrome browser in 2008, introducing the V8 JavaScript engine that was at the time much faster than its competition.

 This sparked a race between browser vendors to deliver ever-faster JavaScript engines.

 The key innovations around this era were switching from basic tree-walking interpreters to stack- and register-based bytecode VM interpreters, just-in-time compilation (JIT), inline caching (hidden classes) and generational GC.

 Apple released the JIT-enabled Nitro engine in June 2008 for its Safari browser, which had 30% better performance than its predecessor.
 Mozilla followed suit in August 2008 with TraceMonkey, the first JIT compiler for SpiderMonkey engine, released in Firefox 3.1.
-Opera joined the performance race with their register-bytecode based and JIT-enabled Carakan engine, announced in February 2009 and released in April 2010.
+Opera joined the performance race with their register-bytecode based and JIT-enabled Carakan engine, 2009 and released in April 2010.
 Microsoft's first JIT-enabled Chakra engine, in development since 2008, debuted as part of Internet Explorer 9 in 2011.
 Its major rewrite appeared in Microsoft Edge Legacy in 2015 and open-sourced as ChakraCore in 2016.

 Further performance gains in major JavaScript engines were later achieved with the introduction of multi-tiered JIT architectures.
 Progressively advanced JIT compilers are used to optimize hotspots in user code, with each next tier delivering ever more performant native code at the cost of slower compile time.
 Chrome was the first to implement it in V8 in 2010 with the introduction of Crankshaft, a 2-tiered JIT compiler.
 By 2023, architecture of V8 evolved into 4 tiers: Ignition – register-based bytecode interpreter, Sparkplug – a fast non-optimizing JIT compiler, Maglev and TurboFan – slower optimizing JIT compilers.
 JavaScriptCore today has a similar 4-tier architecture, while Firefox's SpiderMonkey and ChakraCore have 3 tiers (interpreter and 2-tiered JIT).
 This ever-increasing complexity of JIT compilers, however, has been criticized as a rich source of browser bugs, prompting some browser vendors to disable JIT altogether, such as Microsoft Edge's "Super Duper Secure Mode", introduced in 2021 and reportedly with minor performance impact for daily browsing.